OpenPrinting/libcups/README.md

 communications on Unix®-like operating systems and Microsoft Windows®.
 It is used by many printing-related projects such as [CUPS][CUPS] and [PAPPL][PAPPL].
-This project is part of OpenPrinting's CUPS 3.0 development, which will provide a 100% driverless printing system for Unix®-life operating systems.
+This project is part of OpenPrinting's CUPS 3.0 development, which will provide a 100% driverless printing system for Unix®-like operating systems.

 This version of the CUPS library removes all of the deprecated and obsolete APIs from CUPS 2.x and earlier and is *not* binary compatible with older releases.